opensvc/docs.opensvc.com/source/agent.service.container.docker.rst

 OpenSVC product will be used to encapsulate docker's containers like any other vm/container already supported (like kvm, xen, lxc, zones, jails, hpvm, ovm, ...)

-Installing Docker as an OpenSVC service
+Installing Docker as an OpenSVC Service
 =======================================

 Typical docker implementation is ensured by installing your favorite linux distribution packages.
 Basically they install Docker software, and some startup scripts to make all the stuff works.
 Let's setup Docker in an OpenSVC service.
 You may want to read `OpenSVC VM encapsulation introduction <howto.vmencap.html#introduction>`_ so as to understand why you have interest to do this way.

-Pre-requisites
+Pre-Requisites
 --------------

 * debian wheezy (or every linux distro known to work with Docker)